 Our unaudited consolidated financial statements include the accounts of Iteris, Inc. and its subsidiary, and have been prepared in accordance with the rules of the U.S. Securities and Exchange Commission ("SEC") for interim reporting, which permit certain footnotes or other financial information that are normally required by generally accepted accounting principles in the United States of America ("GAAP") to be condensed or omitted.
-These unaudited consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements and related notes included in its Annual Report on Form 10-K for the fiscal year ended March 31, 2018 ("Fiscal 2018"), filed with the SEC on June 7, 2018.
+These unaudited consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements and related notes included in its Annual Report on Form 10-K, as amended, for the fiscal year ended March 31, 2018 ("Fiscal 2018").
 All intercompany accounts and transactions have been eliminated in consolidation.
-The results of operations for the three month periods ended June 30, 2018 are not necessarily indicative of the results to be expected for the fiscal year ending March 31, 2019 ("Fiscal 2019") or any other periods.
+The results of operations for the three and six month periods ended September 30, 2018 are not necessarily indicative of the results to be expected for the fiscal year ending March 31, 2019 ("Fiscal 2019") or any other periods.